The best souvenirs from Mexico for great travel gifts

 The wool carpets of Teotitlan del Valle are the third most popular souvenirs or crafts of Oaxaca.

-These are also very special pieces of art as there are hundreds of designs envisioned by the makers and then produced one by one in the very intricate and old machine called the “food pedal loom”, and, of course, what makes them more special is that the colors in the carpets are made with natural dyes.
+These are also very special pieces of art, as the makers envisioned hundreds of designs and then produced one by one in the very intricate and old machine called the “food pedal loom.”
+Of course, what makes them more special is that the carpets’ colors are made with natural dyes.

 Mezcal, divine mezcal!
 What is there not to love?
 Mezcal is the hard liquor made here with at least 5 different kinds of agave plants.